tintinrevient/spiders/README.md

 ```
 from selenium import webdriver

-# Initialize the driver
+# initialize the driver
 driver = webdriver.Chrome()

-# Open provided link in a browser window using the driver
+# open provided link in a browser window using the driver
 driver.get("https://google.com")
 ```